-- Don’t be late to file your returns and ensure you have captured all your details correctly.
+- Don’t be late to file your returns and ensure you have captured all the details correctly.

-Where there is confusion, reach out to a wealth management professional to help.
-The smallest mistake can lead to large issues with the IRS if you are not careful, and it’s nearly impossible for a non-expert to be certain they have done everything 100% correctly to claim their earned and unearned income on their tax forms.
+Reach out to a wealth management professional for help if any of this leaves you confused.
+The smallest mistake can lead to large issues with the IRS if you are not careful, and it’s nearly impossible for a non-expert to be certain they have done everything 100% correctly to claim earned and unearned income on their tax forms.
 Be sure to work with a competent financial advisor to ensure you do not make any errors while filing your taxes.

 Talk to the Experts About Managing Your Unearned Income

 Unearned income offers several benefits.
-It can be supplementary to earned incomes before your retirement, for example, and may serve as the only source of earnings after you’re finished working.
-That makes it important to diversify your holdings to maximize your earnings and even out the effects of taxes on your unearned income.
+It can supplement earned income before you retire, for example, and may serve as the only source of earnings after you’re finished working.
+That makes it important to diversify your holdings, maximize your earnings, and even out the effects of taxes on your unearned income.

 Bogart Wealth can assist as you develop a financial plan that increases your unearned income, creating more financial security moving forward.
 We can also work with you to ensure your tax strategy minimizes your tax losses every year.
 Contact Bogart Wealth today to speak with an expert about any unearned income questions you might have.